Gum Disease Treatment

 Bone loss, which can be shown on X-rays of the teeth.

 Professional dental cleaning, include cleaning the teeth and gums of plaque and tartar, which is hardened plaque.
-Gum disease must be prevented and treated with regular dental cleanings.
+Must be prevented and treated with regular dental cleanings.

 In order to assist stop germs from reattaching, scaling and root planing is a deep cleaning process that entails removing plaque and tartar from both above and below the gum line as well as smoothing out rough places on the tooth roots.
 To ensure comfort, local anesthetic may be used during this treatment, which may need to be done across several visits.